-- Provide students with relevant sources (print and electronic) on photosynthesis - Facilitate students to extract important points and make a summary - Encourage students to make a presentation on their findings - Make an elaboration to highlight important points
+Provide students with relevant sources (print and electronic) on photosynthesis Facilitate students to extract important points and make a summary

+Encourage students to make a presentation on their findings

+Make an elaboration to highlight important points

-- Global and biological importance of photosynthesis - Define the process of photosynthesis in terms of reactions and the end products with reference to the carbon and energy fixing mechanism. - Chloroplasts as the site of photosynthesis, its fine structure, thylakoids, grana and stroma. - Pigments associated with absorption of light energy.
+Global and biological importance of photosynthesis

+Define the process of photosynthesis in terms of reactions and the end products with reference to the carbon and energy fixing mechanism.

+Chloroplasts as the site of photosynthesis, its fine structure, thylakoids, grana and stroma.

+Pigments associated with absorption of light energy.
 Absorption spectrum of a pigment.
-Compare with action spectrum of photosynthesis. - Mechanism of photosynthesis highlighting following points - Light reactions - Dark reactions
+Compare with action spectrum of photosynthesis.

+Mechanism of photosynthesis highlighting following points

+Light reactions

+Dark reactions

-• Light reaction
+Light reaction

-- Explain with following details which takes place in thylakoid membranes. - Photosystems I and II.
+Explain with following details which takes place in thylakoid membranes.

+Photosystems I and II.
 Antenna complex, excitation of pigment molecules, resonance transfer of energy between pigment molecules.
 Reaction center molecules, electron transport, photolysis of water, noncyclic and cyclic photophosphorylation, synthesis of NADPH and ATP.

-• Dark reaction
+Dark reaction

-- Explain with following details which takes place in stroma. - Calvin cycle of reactions has three stages. - Carboxylation -CO2 fixation- RuBP as CO2 acceptor.
+Explain with following details which takes place in stroma.

+Calvin cycle of reactions has three stages.

+Carboxylation -CO2 fixation- RuBP as CO2 acceptor.
 RuBP carboxylase enzyme.
-Formation of PGA. - Reduction of PGA, with the use of ATP and NADPH produced in light reaction.
+Formation of PGA.

+Reduction of PGA, with the use of ATP and NADPH produced in light reaction.
 Formation of PGAL.
 Part of PGAL formed is used in synthesis of organic food.

-- Regeneration of RuBP.
-Part of PGAL formed is used to produce RuBP, using ATP which happens through RuMP. - Photorespiration, Combining of RuBP with oxygen to produce 1 PGA (C3) and Phospho Glycolic Acid (C2).
-Thereby reducing the efficiency of photosynthesis - Explain the C4 mechanism of CO2 fixation.
+Regeneration of RuBP.
+Part of PGAL formed is used to produce RuBP, using ATP which happens through RuMP.

+Photorespiration, Combining of RuBP with oxygen to produce 1 PGA (C_3) and Phospho Glycolic Acid (C_2).
+Thereby reducing the efficiency of photosynthesis

+Explain the C_4 mechanism of CO_2 fixation.
 It takes place in two stages in two different types of cells.
 Mesophyll cells and bundle sheath cells.
-PEP as a more efficient CO2 acceptor, formation of oxaloacetate, malate, its transport through plasmodesmata, release of CO2 in bundle sheath cells.
+PEP as a more efficient CO_2 acceptor, formation of oxaloacetate, malate, its transport through plasmodesmata, release of CO_2 in bundle sheath cells.
 Formation of pyruvate and return to mesophyll cells.
-Calvin cycle in bundle sheath cells in a higher concentration of CO2. - Explain the significance of C4 photosynthesis. - Distinguish between C3 photosynthesis and C4 photosynthesis. - Explain the factors affecting the rate of photosynthesis and the principle of limiting factors. - Effect of CO2 concentration, light, water and temperature on the rate of photosynthesis. - Practical: - Experiments to determine the rate of photosynthesis by amount of O2 released - Microscopic observation of cross section of a leaf with special reference to adaptations for photosynthesis obtaining energy.
+Calvin cycle in bundle sheath cells in a higher concentration of CO_2 .

+Explain the significance of C4 photosynthesis.

+Distinguish between C_3 photosynthesis and C_4 photosynthesis.

+Explain the factors affecting the rate of photosynthesis and the principle of limiting factors.

+Effect of CO_2 concentration, light, water and temperature on the rate of photosynthesis.

+Experiments to determine the rate of photosynthesis by amount of O_2 released Microscopic observation of cross section of a leaf with special reference to adaptations for photosynthesis highlight cellular respiration as the process of supplying energy for all cellular activities.

-Competency Level 2.4.4 : Examines cellular respiration as a process of
+Competency 2.4.0 : Investigates energy relationships in metabolic processes of organisms Competency Level 2.4.4 : Examines cellular respiration as a process o obtaining energy.)f Number of Periods : 08 I !
+0 / describe the location, major events and end products of aerobic respiration.

-Learning Outcomes: The student should be able to:

-- highlight cellular respiration as the process of supplying energy for all cellular activities. - describe the location, major events and end products of aerobic respiration. - describe the location, major events and end products of anaerobic respiration - list out the significance of cellular respiration.
+describe the location, major events and end products of anaerobic respiration list out the significance of cellular respiration.